ankur512512/eqworks/README.md

 $ export PGPASSWORD=<enter-password-here>
 ```

-After that just run the `populate.sh` command as below and it will automatically populate check if sqldump is already present or not and will export the backup automatically and then run our own postgres database container to be used by the application.
+After that just execute the `populate.sh` script as below and it will automatically check if sqldump is already present or not and will export the backup automatically and then run our own postgres database container to be used by the application.

 ```
 $ bash ./populate.sh
 ```

-Give it some time until you see that both the api and db containers are running fine.
-Then to check if connectivity is working fine with both api and db use below command:
+It will sleep for 15 seconds so that both the api and db containers are running fine and will automatically curl the required url as well for you.
+Still to check if connectivity is working fine with both api and db use below command:

 ```
 $ curl localhost:5000/poi